-Austin – March 26, 2012 – The Foundation for Women’s Cancer, and the Claudia Cohen Research Foundation announce today that Dr. George Coukos has been selected as the 2012 recipient of the Foundation for Women’s Cancer/Claudia Cohen Research Foundation Prize for Outstanding Gynecologic Researcher.
-The $50,000 prize is being presented at the Society of Gynecologic Oncologists 43st Annual Meeting on Women’s Cancer in Austin, TX.
+Los Angeles –March 9, 2013—The Foundation for Women’s Cancer and the Claudia Cohen Research Foundation announce today that Dr. Robert C. Bast, Jr. has been selected as the 2013 recipient of the Foundation for Women’s Cancer/Claudia Cohen Research Foundation Prize for Outstanding Gynecologic Researcher.
+The $50,000 prize is being presented at the Society of Gynecologic Oncologists 44th Annual Meeting on Women’s Cancer in Los Angeles.

-Each year over 88,000 women will be diagnosed with a gynecologic cancer and about 29,000 will die from these cancers.
-Gynecologic cancers include cervical cancer, ovarian cancer, uterine cancer, vaginal cancer and vulvar cancer.
+Each year more than 88,000 women will be diagnosed with a gynecologic cancer and about 29,000 will die from these cancers.
+Gynecologic cancers include cervical, ovarian, uterine, vaginal and vulvar cancers.

-“We are very pleased that the Claudia Cohen Research Foundation can meaningfully contribute to help recognize and develop the talented researchers we need to succeed in conquering gynecologic cancer,” said Dr. Eric A. Rose, advisory board member, Claudia Cohen Research Foundation.
+“We are proud that the Claudia Cohen Research Foundation can celebrate the work of talented researchers who are endeavoring to conquer gynecologic cancer,” said Dr. Eric A. Rose, advisory board member, Claudia Cohen Research Foundation.

-Since announcing its first grant in 1995, the Foundation has awarded 88 research grants, totaling over $4.5 M. Its research program targets promising young researchers who often receive their initial research funding from the Foundation.
+Since announcing its first grant in 1995, the Foundation for Women’s Cancer has awarded 104 research grants, totaling more than $5 million.
+Its research program targets promising young investigators who often receive their initial funding from the Foundation.
 The Foundation is grateful to the many families and individuals who give generously each year to support this important research endeavor.